quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Retry Packet {#packet-retry}

 A Retry packet uses long headers with a type value of 0x7E.
-It carries cryptographic handshake messages and acknowledgments.
+It caries address validation token created by the server.
 It is used by a server that wishes to perform a stateless retry (see {{stateless-retry}}).

 The server populates the Destination Connection ID with the connection ID that the client included in the Source Connection ID of the Initial packet.
 This